anchalmarwah/amazonconnect-exportagents/README.md

 # amazonconnect-exportagents
-This solution allows you to export the agents in Amazon Connect and their relevant details, such as security profiles, routing profiles queues etc in csv format, stores them in S3 bucket, this can then either be downloaded manually or can be integrated with Lambda and SES to send you the attachment.
+This solution allows you to export the agents in Amazon Connect and their relevant details, such as security profiles, routing profiles queues etc in csv format, stores them in S3 bucket, this can then be downloaded from S3 bucket.

 #Solution: